Graduate studies in Canada

 Admission requirements and credits

 Each university in Canada has its own admission requirements.
 To learn out about admission requirements for the program you want to pursue, visit the website of the university you would like to attend.
 Contact the university directly to determine whether your existing credits can be applied toward that program.
-You may use our Search colleges & universities tool to locate their contact information.

 To study at a Canadian university, you must provide proof of your English or French language capabilities, depending on the language you choose for your studies.